 7. Protect your head, neck and TMJ

-The stress caused by losing your teeth goes far beyond damage to your remaining teeth.
-This added stress is transferred to your jaws, and from there it spreads to your joints (known as TMJ) which causes headaches, migraines and tension pain.
-The same way that orthodontic treatment can correct your bite and reduce tension pain, dental implants similarly restore your bite to aid in eliminating or reducing head and neck discomfort.
+The stress caused by losing your teeth goes beyond damage to your remaining teeth.
+This added stress is transferred to your jaws, and from there it spreads to your joints (known as TMJ).
+This causes headaches, migraines, and tension pain in your head and neck region.
+The same way that orthodontic treatment can correct your bite and reduce tension pain, dental implants restore your bite to eliminate or reduce head and neck discomfort.

 Twenty years ago your dentist would encourage you to save your tooth at all costs.
-Root canal treatment, root canal retreat, apectomy, hemisection and all other types of complicated and expensive procedures were attempted in order to salvage infected teeth.
-Sadly, most of these procedures fail sooner or later.
-Plus, you end up spending thousands-of-dollars on a tooth that you will lose in a couple years anyways.
-Even worse, most of these infected teeth continue to remain infected inside your mouth.
-This infection can spread to the rest of your body over the years and damage your overall health and well-being.
+Root canal treatment, retreat, apectomy, hemisection, and all other types of complicated procedures were attempted to salvage infected teeth.
+However, most of these procedures only buy you a few additional months or years as your tooth fails sooner or later.
+Plus, what’s the point of spending thousands-of-dollars on a tooth that you’re going to lose in a couple years anyways?
+Even worse, most of these hopeless teeth continue to remain infected even after treatment.
+This infection can spread to the rest of your body and damage your overall well-being.

-Dental implants have solved all of these problems.
-First off, dental implants have excellent success rates, in the 98-99% range.
-This means that dental implants offer an excellent way to replace your missing teeth.
-Additionally, during dental implant treatment, your infected tooth are permanently removed.
-There’s no more question or concern if your tooth is still infected or not.
-With the potentially infected tooth removed, your body is guaranteed to have rid itself of the infection.
-The same can not be said about root canal treated teeth.
-These teeth sometimes remain infected for years without showing much of any symptoms or pain.
+Dental implants have pretty much solved all of these problems.
+Dental implants offer an excellent way to replace your missing teeth, with a 98 to 99% success rate.
+Additionally, during implant treatment, your infected tooth is removed and replaced with a synthetic tooth.
+This means that there are no more questions whether your tooth is infected or not.
+Removing the infected tooth allows your body to rid itself of infection and start the healing process.
+The same can not be said of root canal treated teeth.
+These teeth sometimes remain infected for years even without showing any visible symptoms.

-It turns out that physicians are also catching up with the benefits of dental implants.
-Many dental implant treatments are now referrals made from physicians.
-This is because many medical problems can be traced back to missing or infected teeth.
-Broken teeth become abscessed and drain infection into your bloodstream or sinuses.
-This is detrimental to your health, especially those with existing dental problems, such as:
+Even physician are starting to catch up with the benefits of dental implants.
+Many dental implant treatments are now the result of referrals made by physicians.
+Many medical problems can be traced back to missing or infected teeth.
+Broken teeth become abscessed and drain infection into your bloodstream and sinuses.
+This could be detrimental to your overall health, for instance:

-- Infected teeth can damage your artificial hips, titanium knee joints and artificial heart valves
+- Infected teeth can damage artificial hips, titanium joints, and artificial heart valves

-- Missing teeth impact your digestion and cause gastrointestinal problems, stomach issues and subsequently nutritional deficiencies
+- Missing teeth impacts your digestion and could lead to gastrointestinal problems, stomach issues, and nutritional deficiencies

-- Those with persistent sinus problems, headaches and other undiagnosed head and neck conditions may notice significant improvement in their condition after replacing their missing teeth with dental implants
+- Those with persistent sinus issues, headaches, and undiagnosed head and neck complications may notice significant improvements after replacing their missing teeth with dental implants

-As you can see, there are countless medical conditions which may be tied to missing or infected teeth.
-Therefore, dental implants not only restore your oral health, but they may also alleviate certain medical issues.
+As you can see, there are countless medical conditions which can be tied to missing and infected teeth.
+Therefore, dental implants not only restore your oral health, but they alleviate multiple medical issues.

 How to get started with dental implants?

-It’s actually quite simple: All you have to do is find a dentist nearby who offers dental implant treatment.
-Start by scheduling a consultation for dental implants with an experienced implant dentist.
-Once your dentist examines your teeth and X-rays, he or she can tell you how many dental implants you need.
-Your dentist will explain your treatment process and discuss finances with you.
-Most implant dentists offer monthly financing options, so you will have plenty of time to pay for your treatment.
-If you live in San Clemente, Orange County or close by, we can help you!
-Give us a call at (949) 481-2540 or schedule your free consultation with us by clicking here.
-We look forward to assisting you with your dental implant needs.
+All you have to do is find a dentist nearby who offers dental implant treatment.
+Start by scheduling a consultation with an experienced implant dentist or oral surgeon.
+Once your dentist examines your teeth and X-rays, he or she can tell you how many dental implants you need to restore your smile.
+Your dentist will explain your treatment process and discuss financing options.
+Most implant dentists offer monthly financing plans, giving you have plenty of time to pay for your treatment.